tanusreeg/DiffSynFace/README.md

 # DiffSynFace

-A dataset of 40k+ synthetic human faces belonging to diverse ethnicities, age groups, and genders, synthesised by seven popular diffusion models
+A dataset of 40k+ synthetic human faces belonging to diverse ethnicities, age groups, and genders, synthesised by seven popular diffusion models.